 Intensive Supervised Program Ineligibility

-A sentence for second degree unlawful possession of a handgun is ineligible for any program of intensive supervision.
+A sentence for second degree unlawful possession of a handgun is presumtively ineligible for a program of intensive supervision.
 This is because the statute includes a crime where the actor was armed or used a deadly weapon in the definition of a crime or offense involving violence .

 A person convicted of a second degree crime faces fines not exceeding $150,000.00.
 The fine for a third degree crime shall not exceed $15,000.00.